 The United States Consulate General in Amsterdam is resuming limited visa services.
 As of July 15, we are processing limited visa categories including immigrant visas (IR-1, IR-2, CR1, CR-2) and non-immigrant visas (C1/D, E, F-1/F-2, certain J-1/J-2, M-1/M-2, and certain petition-based visa categories).
 While the Consulate aims to process cases as soon as practicable, there is likely to be increased wait times for completing such services due to substantial backlogs.
-The MRV fee is valid and may be used to schedule an interview appointment in the country where it was purchased within one year of the date of payment.

 We will also continue to provide emergency and mission critical services.
 If you have an urgent matter and need to travel immediately, please follow the guidance provided at https://ais.usvisa-info.com/en-nl/niv/information/faqs#visa-appt , or contact us via email at email@example.com or call +31 20 241 0364 (Netherlands) and +1 703 543 9346 (U.S.) to request an emergency appointment.